RayCxggg/blog/content/posts/homeless.md

 ---

-Green Street is the most prosperous street in this small city.
+Green Street is the busiest street in this small city.

-As I walked onto Green Street, I saw from afar a blanket moving on the ground.
-Only when I got closer did I notice her slender, frail figure.
-The black jacket on her upper body had already half-blended into the background.
+Walking down Green Street, I saw something moving on the pavement in the distance—a blanket, shifting slowly.
+Only when I came closer did I see her: thin, hunched, almost disappearing.
+Her black jacket was already half-swallowed by the shadows.

-I didn't dare turn back to look at her face.
-That action could be interpreted in too many ways: I'm sizing her up, I pity her, I despise her, I mock her.
-Between her and the people around her, beyond the simple divide of having shelter or not, there exists another layer of social fence separating the crowds.
+I didn't dare look back at her face.
+The gesture could mean too many things: judgment, pity, contempt, mockery.
+Between her and everyone else passing by, there's more than just the divide between housed and unhoused—there's an invisible fence, a social barrier that keeps us all apart.

-I remember last week, at the same spot, a young white man sat right beside her, chatting with her.
-I too wanted to hear her story, but I'm a cultural outsider to this civilization—with curiosity, yes, but also with fear.
+Last week, I saw a young white man sitting beside her at this same spot, talking with her.
+I wanted to hear her story too.
+But I'm an outsider here, drawn to this civilization with equal parts curiosity and fear.

-Yet one of its totems is world-renowned.
-I wanted to tell her that the blanket is actually a bit like Superman's cape.
+Still, one of its symbols is known the world over.
+I wanted to tell her: that blanket of yours—it looks a little like Superman's cape.

 I see capes on everyone.